bids-apps/PyMVPA/README.md

 output = resample_to_img(src_img, trgt_img, interpolation='nearest')
 output.to_filename('Temporal_Occipital_Fusiform_Cortex.nii') # used the same name to replace
 ```
+### More on MVPA
+Usually at least 8 runs is needed for MVPA analysis.
+You may also have two really long runs with long rest periods in the middle so that each run can be cut into pieces.
+The important point is that you need to make sure the chunks remain independent, or analyze data in a way to make them independent!
+Also, the number of data points for conditions should be about the same.
 ## Documentation
 For more information on PyMVPA, please visit http://www.pymvpa.org/, or look into the "Usage" section and comments inside run.py!
 ## How to report errors